nikki-uwu/Meower/README.md

 A 16-channel biosignal acquisition board built with ESP32-C3 and dual ADS1299 chips.
 This wireless brain-computer interface captures EEG, ECG, EMG, and other biosignals with research-grade quality.
 Designed for BCI enthusiasts and researchers who want an easy-to-use board that streams real-time data over WiFi at up to 4000 Hz - just power on, connect, and start recording.

+**Note**: The board is currently preconfigured for VRChat BCI use.
+If you have questions ("oh silly woofer, why are you here, what are you doing :3"), just ask - I'll help set up everything!
+It won't take more than 30 minutes max and you'll get everything you need.
+Easy configuration switches coming later!

 ## 2. ⚠️ Safety Information

 **WARNING**: This device is for education and research only.
 Not a medical device.
 Do not use for diagnosis or treatment. **Use battery power only** - USB introduces significant noise that ruins signal quality.